jorisvink/coma/README.md

 prefix-h     = move to frame to the left of current frame

-prefix-Left  = move to frame to the left of current frame

 prefix-l     = move to frame to the right of current frame

-prefix-Right = move to frame to the right of current frame

 prefix-k     = kill client in current frame